Sullivan07043/Weather-HMM-Co-Repo/README.md

-Weather-HMM-Co-Repo
+# Weather-HMM-Co-Repo

-Collaborative repository for the CSE 250A Final Project: Hidden Markov Models for Weather Pattern Analysis
+Collaborative repository for the CSE 250A Final Project: Hidden Markov Models for Weather Pattern Analysis.

-⸻
+---

-Repository Structure and Interface Design
+## Repository Structure and Module Interfaces

-This repository follows a modular, team-collaborative structure.
-Each module exposes a clear interface, allowing the Data, HMM, Baseline, and Evaluation groups to develop independently while maintaining full compatibility.

-⸻
+This repository follows a modular design.
+Each team works independently but adheres to a unified interface.

+---

-1. Data Module (data team)
+## 1. Data Module (data team)

-Responsibility:
+**Responsibility:**
-Process raw weather data from the Kaggle Global Weather Repository and produce a single cleaned CSV file for downstream modules.
+Process the raw Kaggle Global Weather Repository data and output a single cleaned CSV file.

-Output format:
-The processed CSV should contain:
-	•	site_id — weather station / region ID
-	•	date — chronological date
+**Output CSV Requirements:**
+Each row must contain:
+- `site_id`
+- `date` (chronologically ordered within each site)
-	•	processed meteorological features (e.g., temperature, humidity, precipitation, condition encoding, etc.)
+- processed meteorological features (temperature, humidity, precipitation, condition-encoded values, etc.)
-	•	any other optional metadata fields
+- optional metadata fields

+**Important:**
+The data team outputs **only the CSV file**.
+No Python objects, no pickles, no NumPy arrays.

-Rows must be grouped by site and sorted by date within each site.
+Rows must be grouped by site and sorted by date.

-No Python object output — only the CSV file is produced by this module.

-⸻
+---

-2. HMM Module (HMM team)
+## 2. HMM Module (HMM team)

-The HMM team will implement:
-	•	data loading
-	•	model training (Baum–Welch)
-	•	inference (Forward–Backward, Viterbi)
-	•	generation of result files
+**Responsibility:**
+Train HMMs on the processed CSV and produce model outputs.

-load_data() specification (HMM team version)
+### load_data() specification (HMM team version)

-Given the CSV from the data module, load_data() should:
+Given the CSV from the data module, `load_data()` must:
 1. Read the CSV
-	2. Convert it into a two-level dictionary: data[site_id][t] = feature_vector
+2. Convert it into a two-level dictionary:
-  	•	site_id: string or integer
+   `data[site_id][t] = feature_vector`
+- `site_id`: region/station identifier
-	•	t: integer time index within that site
+- `t`: integer index representing time order within that site
-	•	feature_vector: processed numeric feature array
+- `feature_vector`: numerical feature array derived from the CSV (continuous + encoded categorical fields)

-This structure ensures each site is treated as an independent observation sequence for the HMM.
+Each site is treated as a separate observation sequence.

-No dependency on the data preprocessing code—the HMM team independently loads and structures the CSV.

-Output from HMM module
+### Output

-Write model outputs in a unified results.csv format.

-⸻
+The HMM module writes its results to a unified `results.csv` file.

+---

-3. Baseline Module (baseline team)
+## 3. Baseline Module (baseline team)

-The Baseline team (e.g., GMM, k-means, naive temporal baseline) follows the same interface as the HMM team:
+**Responsibility:**
+Implement alternative (non-HMM) unsupervised baselines, such as:
+- Gaussian Mixture Models
+- k-means
+- simple temporal baselines

+The baseline team:
-	•	They write their own load_data() reading the same CSV
+- implements its own `load_data()` reading the same CSV
-	•	They output their predictions, cluster assignments, or state sequences into a unified results.csv format
+- outputs predictions or state sequences to the same unified `results.csv` format

-This ensures fair comparison between HMM and alternative models.
+This ensures fair comparison with the HMM model.

-⸻
+---

-4. Evaluation Module (evaluation team)
+## 4. Evaluation Module (evaluation team)

-The evaluation module:
-	•	only reads results.csv
-	•	does not depend on internal representations of HMM/Baseline
-	•	computes metrics such as:
-	•	likelihood-based scores
-	•	temporal consistency
-	•	cross-site synchronization
-	•	ENSO-related correlations
-	•	visualization of hidden-state sequences

-The evaluation module remains completely independent, making the pipeline modular and reproducible.
+**Responsibility:**
+Evaluation depends **only on** `results.csv`, independent of model internals.

+Tasks may include:
+- computing temporal metrics
+- assessing sequence consistency
+- comparing across sites
+- analyzing correlations with ENSO phases
+- visualizing hidden state sequences

+The evaluation module does not access or assume anything about how HMM or baseline models were implemented.

+---